foundrytechnologies/flow-sdk/Readme.md

 4. Check the status of your submitted task:
    » flow status

-Note, we have yet to tune the CLI/ to be more ergonomic and stylish.
+Note, we have yet to tune the CLI to be more ergonomic and stylish.
 More work to do on the UI.
 Placeholder UI logic is in the 'formatters' folder.

 5. Look through and experiment with the flow_sdk_quickstart.ipynb file, which contains an interactive notebookquickstart guide to using the Foundry SDK.